feindr54/Project-5/Tests.md

 6. User enters password via the keyboard
 7. User selects the confirm button

-### Expected result: Application confirms the email is valid, generates an identifier for them, and shows the user their pages.LMS screen.
+### Expected result: Application confirms the email is valid, generates an identifier for them, and shows the user their LMS screen.

 ### Test Status: